hphelion/documentation/moonshot/prepare.faqs.md

 \* Based on HP internal analysis of HP Moonshot with ProLiant Moonshot Server Cartridges. <br />
 \*\* Based on HP internal estimates of total cost to operate HP Moonshot with ProLiant Moonshot Server Cartridges as compared to traditional servers.

-HP Moonshot is the industry's first software-defined server where each cartridge is optimized to support specific classes of workloads.

 ## What is HP Cloud OS for Moonshot?